Thursday, November 14, 2024

 Ben Parker (Adam Scott) shares fortunes with his best bud, Cassie.

 Adam Scott plays Ben Parker, Cassie’s co-worker.
 A fellow EMT, he has a pregnant wife, Mary (Emma Roberts), whose son is named-take a big fat guess.
-Because the movie hilariously never tells you and goes out of its way to deliberately not tell you, even as characters lead up to saying the kid’s name.
+The movie hilariously never tells you and goes out of its way to deliberately not tell you, even as characters lead up to saying the kid’s name.

 Scott and Johnson have a good rapport.
 The two share an uncanny ability to milk an awkward pause for comedic gold that Clarkson and team of writers don’t allow much room for.
 But when we are given these moments, such as a child giving them a painting thanking them for saving his mother’s life and the duo having no idea who or what he’s talking about, a glimmer of the possibilities of a dark comedic underbelly is revealed.